Leoj03/commute/README.md

 # commute
 The home of the commute News app

-commute is always to be styled as fully lowercase, even when starting a sentence.
+commute News is always to be styled as it is written here, even when starting a sentence.